A New Frontier for Generative Models: Learning from Our World

 Generative worlds for film and gaming

 The best films or games transport you to epic worlds.
 This is why world-building—real or fictional—is at the heart of our work at Odyssey.
 We’re training a new generative model that enables you to generate cinematic worlds, with 3D control over scenery, characters, lighting, and motion.
 Once you’ve generated your world, you direct it, and then capture cinematic sequences within it.
-We believe an advanced generative world-building model will unlock a better way to create film, games, and more.
+We believe an advanced generative world model will unlock a better way to create film, games, and more.

 Fueling this generative model requires significant capital and, crucially, a novel source of training data.
 We're thrilled to announce we’ve closed an $18M Series A round led by EQT Ventures, with additional backing from repeat investors including GV, Air Street Capital, and others.
-Accelerated by this fundraise, we're equally excited to share how we’re training generative world-building models on a source of 3D data that’s all around us, but incredibly difficult to capture.
+Accelerated by this fundraise, we're equally excited to share how we’re training generative world models on a source of 3D data that’s all around us, but incredibly difficult to capture.
 Read on to learn more.

 What self-driving cars taught us